LisaS7/star-wars-planets/README.md

 # Star Wars Planet Browser

-A flask app to practise using REST APIs with the Star Wars API (SWAPI) planet data.
+A flask app which retrieves and displays the Star Wars API (SWAPI) planet data.
+I made this app to learn how to use APIs and pytest.

 ### swapi.py
 BasicApi class: retrieves the data from SWAPI and caches it.